python/mypy/docs/source/common_issues.rst

 on a per-module basis will make bad surprises less likely and is highly encouraged.

 Use of the :option:`--follow-imports=skip <mypy --follow-imports>` flags can also cause problems.
-Use of these flags is strongly discouraged and are only required in relatively niche situations.
+Use of these flags is strongly discouraged and only required in relatively niche situations.
 See :ref:`follow-imports` for more information.

 **mypy considers some of your code unreachable**.